-In order to remain relevant in today’s ever-changing environment, we need to think outside the box in order to succeed.
+In order to remain relevant in today’s ever-changing environment, we need to think Outside the Box Office DesignOutside the Box Office Design in order to succeed.
 If social distancing and remote work are to remain, it will have a profound impact on how we occupy space and how we work together moving forward.
 Even before the onset of the pandemic, the workplace has become more mobile.
 Employers have seen firsthand that working mobile has allowed for more flexibility from their employees.
 We increasingly stay in touch with our clients and coworkers wherever we are.
 If this is to be the new normal there are a few changes we must make.

 Innovative office design is one of those changes.
 The old ways of working 9 to 5 behind a desk, in a cubicle, is gone.
 Getting creative with your office space is imperative and we must look to the future and new design ideas that we can incorporate into our current workplaces.
 Most of us have become accustomed to our office buildings being utilitarian, efficient, and rigid.
 That trend is changing.
 One of those changes is creating what is known as “open-plan” offices.
 This is part of the movement toward rethinking the formal characteristics of where we work.
 Here are 4 ways to incorporate unique types of interior design into your office space:

 - Creating a sense of “home” at work: Since many people are currently working from home the idea of the design aesthetic of the office has changed.
 The goal is to provide comfort and safety for those employees who are actually in the office.
 The workplace is now being designed to make office workers feel as if they are at home.
 Residential elements such as comfortable sofas and chairs, wood flooring, soft lighting in common spaces, and artwork displayed throughout the office are some ways to add a sense of warmth to the space.